johgle/master-dpp/README.md

 💡 A prototype system for machine-readable Digital Product Passports using CAD and semantic web tech.

-A functional proof-of-concept implementation of a Digital Product Passport (DPP) system developed as part of a Master’s thesis at the Norwegian University of Science and Technology (NTNU), June 2025.
+A functional proof-of-concept implementation of a Digital Product Passport (DPP) system developed as part of a master thesis at the Norwegian University of Science and Technology (NTNU), June 2025.
 The prototype implements a modular architecture combining CAD data, a custom-built DPP ontology, a semantic Knowledge Base, and a web-based interface to support circular economy objectives such as product traceability and life cycle transparency.

 ## Table of Contents
 - [Overview](#overview)